xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 SLA, and uses PCEP to dynamically program the ingress node with a specific SR-TE Policy.

+### Traffic Engineering (Tactical Steering)  - Per-Flow SR-TE Policy

+SR-TE and On-Demand Next-Hop have been enhanced to support per-flow traffic steering.
+Per-flow traffic steering is accomplished by using ingress QoS policies to mark traffic with a traffic class which is mapped to a SR-TE Policy supporting that traffic class.
+A variety of IP header match criteria can be used in the QoS policy to classify traffic, giving operators flexibility to carry a specific traffic flow in a SR-TE Policy matching the SLA of the traffic.

 ### Traffic Engineering - Dynamic Anycast-SID Paths and Black Hole Avoidance

 As shown in Figure 7, inter-domain resilience and load-balancing is satisfied by using the same Anycast SID on each boundary node.
 Starting in CST 3.5 Anycast SIDs are used by a centralized SR-PCE without having to define an explicit SID list.
 Anycast SIDs are learned via the topology information distributed to the SR-PCE using BGP-LS.
 Once the SR-PCE knows the location of a set of Anycast SIDs, it will utilize the SID in the path computation to an egress node.
-The SR-PCE will only utilize the Anycast SID if it has a valid path to the next SID in the computed path, meaning if one ABR loses it's path to the adjacent domain, the SR-PCE will update the head-end path with one utilizing a normal node SID to ensure traffic is not blackhole.
+The SR-PCE will only utilize the Anycast SID if it has a valid path to the next SID in the computed path, meaning if one ABR loses it's path to the adjacent domain, the SR-PCE will update the head-end path with one utilizing a normal node SID to ensure traffic is not dropped.

 It is also possible to withdraw an anycast SID from the topology by using the conditional route advertisement feature for IS-IS, new in 3.5.
 Once the anycast SID Loopback has been withdrawn, it will no longer be used in a SR Policy path.
 Conditional route advertisement can be used for SR-TE Policies with Anycast SIDs in either dynamic or static SID candidate paths.
 Conditional route advertisement is implemented by supplying the router with a list of remote prefixes to monitor for reachability in the RIB.
 If those routes disappear from the RIB, the interface route will be withdrawn.
 Please see the CST Implementation Guide for instructions on configuring anycast SID inclusion and blackhole avoidance.

 ## Transport Controller Path Computation Engine (PCE)

 ### Segment Routing Path Computation Element (SR-PCE)

 Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and is implemented as a feature included as part of Cisco IOS-XR operating system.
 The function is typically deployed on a Cisco IOS-XR cloud appliance XRv-9000, as it involves control plane operations only.
 The SR-PCE gains network topology awareness from BGP-LS advertisements received from the underlying network.
 Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path information to Path Computation Element Clients (PCCs) using the Path Computation Element Protocol (PCEP).

 The PCC is the device where the service originates (PE) and therefore it requires end-to-end connectivity over the segment routing enabled